darrendub/darrendub.github.io/_posts/2015-04-17-redesign-brief.md

 ####Schedule:

 My schedule for this project is going to be a little further out than a traditional website project.
-This redesign unfortunately will not be the only thing I'm working on.
-I have a full time job (we're <a href="http://grnh.se/j2e8bl">hiring</a>), a full time girlfriend (she's not hiring), and a part time side project (<a href="http://www.smokedmeatsaturdays.com/">sms</a>).
+Unfortunately, this redesign will not be the only thing I’m working on.
+I have a full time job (we’re <a href="http://grnh.se/j2e8bl">hiring</a>), a full time girlfriend (she’s not hiring), and a part time side project (<a href="http://www.smokedmeatsaturdays.com/">Smoked Meat Saturdays</a>).
 I want to give this redesign a fighting chance of coming to fruition.
-I'm also an advocate of the under promise, over deliver policy... ya let's go with that.
+I’m also an advocate of the under promise, over deliver policy... ya let’s go with that.

 **Research (2 weeks)**

-- Whats working/what isn’t
+- What’s Working and What Isn’t
 - Understand Audience
 - Analyze Current Metrics
 - Early Wireframes